gbv/coli-conc-server/README.md

 You can see logs for a service using `srv logs name-of-service`.

+To run a `docker compose exec` command for a specific service, you can use `srv exec name-of-service <arguments>`.
+This is necessary as `srv` defines certain environment variables that are required for running `docker compose` commands.
+Note that the name of the Compose service will still need to be specified in the argments.

 ### Special Service: GitHub Webhook Handler
 [GitHub Webhook Handler](https://github.com/gbv/github-webhook-handler) is used to process webhooks from GitHub in order to update services automatically.
 It is not run via Docker, but defined as a special service with the name `webhook-handler` and run through Deno.
 Its repository is pulled on `srv init webhook-handler` and it supports the other commands above as well.
 It has three configuration files: